 How to use these results?

-In most cases you’ll start solving internal duplicate issues.
+Internal duplicates In most cases you’ll start solving internal duplicate issues.
 Because these problems exist in your own controlled environment (your website).
 Different methods can be used to remove internal duplicates, depending on the nature of the problem.
+Some examples:

 - Minimize boilerplate repetition